Joël Le Scouarnec

-Joël Le Scouarnec (born 3 December 1950) is a French former surgeon, child rapist, and paedophile.
+Joël Le Scouarnec (born 3 December 1950) is a French former surgeon, child rapist and paedophile.
 In May 2025 he was convicted of raping and sexually assaulting 299 victims, mostly child patients in a number of hospitals in western France, over a 25-year period from 1989 to 2014.
 Most of his victims were under the age of 15, with the youngest just one year old.

 He had received a suspended sentence in 2005 for downloading child abuse images, but was allowed to continue his surgical practice.
 He was arrested in 2017 and sentenced in 2020 to 15 years' imprisonment for the rape and sexual assault of four children.
 The investigation into that case uncovered his journals, in which he had recorded his abuse of hundreds of patients.
 They were used to track down victims, some of whom learned for the first time that they had been raped or assaulted while under anaesthesia or sedation, and to bring further charges concerning 299 victims against him, in what was the largest child sexual abuse case in France.

 The trial opened on 24 February 2025 in Vannes and lasted three months.
 Le Scouarnec, who admitted to all the charges, was convicted on 28 May 2025 and sentenced to the maximum 20 years in prison, to run concurrently with the 15 years he was already serving.

-Victims and their lawyers condemned the public indifference to the case, with child abuse downplayed, compared with the global outrage at the multiple rape of Gisèle Pelicot.
+Victims and their lawyers condemned the public indifference to the case, with child abuse downplayed, compared with the global outrage at the multiple rape case of Gisèle Pelicot.
 Questions were also asked about the failure of medical authorities to take earlier action against Le Scouarnec.

 Early life, marriage and career

-Le Scouarnec was born into modest circumstances in Paris on 3 December 1950, one of the three children of a carpenter father and a concierge mother.
-He studied medicine at Nantes University, graduating in 1981, and then specialised in gastrointestinal surgery.
+Le Scouarnec was born into modest circumstances in Paris on 3 December 1950, one of three children born to a carpenter father and a concierge mother.
+He studied medicine at Nantes University, graduating in 1981 and then specialised in gastrointestinal surgery.
 From 1983 to 1994 he worked at La Fontaine Hospital in Loches in the Indre-et-Loire department.
 From 1994 to 2004, he was employed by the Sacré-Cœur private hospital in Vannes, in the Morbihan department, Brittany, and also performed surgery at a number of other hospitals across the region.
 In 2004, he joined the public hospital in Lorient, also in Morbihan, and a year later moved to another public hospital in Quimperlé, in the department of Finistère, Brittany.
 In 2008, he was recruited by Jonzac hospital, in the Charente-Maritime department, and remained there until his retirement in 2017.

 Le Scouarnec married Marie-France Lhermitte, a healthcare assistant, in 1974.
 The couple had three sons.
 Marie-France Le Scouarnec left her husband in 2005, but they did not divorce until 2023.